Netcracker/DRNavigator/documentation/design/1-dr-connectivity-monitoring.md

 The statuses are collected in order - first DNS resolving is checked, then pod-to-service and then pod-to-pod connectivity.
 If a certain status fails, an error message is attached and further statuses are not collected.

-Internally, `dr-monitor` instance works as following for each neighbor:
+Internally, `dr-monitor` instance works as following for each peer:
-1. It tries to resolve neighbor DNS name and get ClusterIP address.
+1. It tries to resolve peer DNS name and get ClusterIP address.
-2. It sends HTTP GET request to neighbor `/ping` path using ClusterIP address.
+2. It sends HTTP GET request to peer `/ping` path using ClusterIP address.
-The response contains neighbor pod IP address.
+The response contains peer pod IP address.
-3. It sends HTTP GET request to neighbor `/ping` path using pod IP address.
+3. It sends HTTP GET request to peer `/ping` path using pod IP address.

 ### Integration with `check_paas`
 The `check_paas` procedure should be modified to support DR checks using `dr-monitor` instance.